Collecting Antique Chinese Porcelain

 Production of Chinese Porcelain was always influenced by China's economy and the trends of overseas markets, respectively.

 During the Song, Yuan and early Ming dynasties (10th - 16th centuries) much if not most of porcelain production was export oriented.
 But, domestically used porcelain was basically the same as that which was exported.
-Only from the 16th century, in the Ming dynasty, some porcelain started to be designed and produced specifically for overseas markets.
-In the Qing dynasty this went a step further - some Chinese porcelain was exclusively made for export and was not used in China itself.
+Only from the 16th century, in the late Ming dynasty, some porcelain started to be designed and produced specifically for overseas markets.
+Then, in the Qing dynasty some Chinese porcelain styles and types were exclusively made for export and were not used in China itself.

 Read more